1. Find Videographer Jobs

 Tick these key points off when you set up:

 - Choose to use your own name or your freelance / company brand name.

 - Depending on your brand, use your company logo or a photograph of yourself as your profile picture.

 - Under edit profile, insert your website (if you have one) and any social media links.

 - Talk about your experiences, achievements and past clients in the About Me section

 It's time to box clever and maximise each opportunity.
-Don't just click apply on everything that has the words 'paid videographer job' on it, it will pay to be strategic.
+Don't just click apply to everything that has the words 'paid videographer job' on it, it will pay to be strategic.
 Follow our top tips to increase your chances of landing the job.

-Top Tip #1: When applying to each role, there is a message box that allows you to send the employer some extra details.
+Top Tip #1: When applying for each role, there is a message box that allows you to send the employer some extra details.
 Use this wisely.
 Keep it short and to the point.
 Illustrate why you're suitable for that specific job (don't copy and paste a message) and include any past clients who may align with the criteria of the job.

 Top Tip #2: Quote sensibly.
 We gather statistics all the time on jobs and our stats show that the videographer who gets the job is seldom the freelancer who quotes the lowest.
 Quote competitively but fairly.
 Employers will insert budget so try to stay within this number.
-If you feel the budget is too low then add in your breakdown in the message explaining what the employer would get for the quote.
+If you feel the budget is too low then add in your breakdown in the message explaining what the employer would get the quote.
 Some employers have very little experience of videography so be kind, realistic and guide them through the process.